 “How are you?”

-It’s often said the gears of justice grind slowly.
+It’s often said that the gears of justice grind slowly.
 Yeah, unless the authorities are angry at you, eager for public revenge, and eager to be rid of you.
-Then they can have it all done within 29 days by hustling an ignorant 9th grade dropout teenager into court with no idea what he’s actually charged with, a court appointed lawyer who lies to him about the charges and potential punishment while informing the teen that there is nothing he - the lawyer - can do to help the kid avoid a life sentence.
+Then they can have it all done with in 29 days by hustling an ignorant 9th grade dropout teenager into court with no idea what he’s actually charged with, a court appointed lawyer who lies to him about the charges and potential punishment while informing the teen that there is nothing he- the lawyer-can do to help the kid avoid a life sentence.
 This same lawyer can then stand before the court and openly admit to the judge that he conspired with the prosecutor to ensure that his client received an excessively harsh sentence.
-The prosecutor and court officers can get away with waiting until AFTER inducing the kid to plead guilty, under threat of greater charges, to serve the indictments telling him that he was never even indicted on those greater charges.
+The prosecutor and court officiers can get away with waiting until AFTER inducing the kid to plead guilty, under threat of greater charges, to serve the indictments telling him that he was never even indicted on those greater charges.

 “How are you?”